You are here

 We recognize alumni and friends who have made major gifts to the Duke University Pratt School of Engineering.

-Your major gift allows us to promote excellence in Pratt’s research programs, recruit and retain the most deserving and brightest students and attract and support top-notch faculty.
+Your major gift allows us to promote excellence in Duke Engineering's research programs, recruit and retain the most deserving and brightest students and attract and support top-notch faculty.

 Major gifts have provided desperately needed scholarships, taken a program to a new level and provided financial stability to a signature program.